 The annual challenge to write 85,000 words in 90 days (January through March) is also the 90-Day Write cycle, the first cycle in the year-long 85K Writing Challenge.

-Designed for writers seeking a supportive environment, while charting a course from first word to first reader, the 85K Writing Challenge offers a complete productivity pipeline (write, edit, prep, publish), scheduled as timed task cycles, spanning the 12-month calendar year.
+Designed for writers seeking a supportive environment, while charting a course from the first word to the first reader, the 85K Writing Challenge offers a complete productivity pipeline (write, edit, prep, publish), scheduled as timed task cycles, spanning the 12-month calendar year.
 Three strategically scheduled 30-Day Finish cycles round out the year.

 Inspired by the limitless sky, 90-Day Write is color-coded blue.

 Here’s how the 90-Day Write cycle works.

 A: Eighty-five thousand words is the average length of an adult novel.

 Q: What if I don’t want to write a novel?
 What if I want to write a novella and two short stories?
 A: What you write is up to you.
 The goal is to write 85,000 new words in 90 days.
 At the 85K Writing Challenge, we embrace the writing life by advancing the practice of productive writing.
 Commit to writing 85,000 new words in 90 days, and you will form a powerful habit that just might change your life.

 Q: How many words do I need to write to stay on track?

 A: If you’re joining us on January 1st, then your writing pace is about 1,000 words per day.
 That’s about four typed pages.
 Technically, you only have to write 944 words per day.
 And guess what?
 Many days you’ll write more because the more you write, the easier it will be to slip into “flow state.”
 When you’re in a flow state, the words come more easily and reaching your word count goals will become less of a concern.
 Amazing things will happen.